0branch/boron/doc/UserManual.md

 context a new farmer could be created using *make* again.

     joe: make entry [name: "Joe" age: 32]

+The set-word! values in the outermost specification block become members of the context, but not those in any inner blocks.

 The *context* word is normally used to make a new context instead of *make context!*.